 This is the most recent agreement signed by Vietnam in 2021.
-The agreement expands Vietnam’s export markets for agricultural and aquatic products, garments and textiles, and footwear.
+The agreement expands Vietnam’s export markets for agricultural and aquatic products, garments, textiles, and footwear.

 Furthermore, the free trade agreement provides Vietnam with access to higher-quality or lower-priced goods while increasing competition for Vietnamese businesses.

-The main purpose of RCEP is to increase economic integration and expand regional trade and investment for all member countries, as well as reinforce the global value chain.
-The agreement is expected to reduce tariffs on imports by 90% for all signatories over a period of up to 20 years.
+The main purpose of RCEP is to increase economic integration, expand regional trade and investment for all member countries, and reinforce the global value chain.
+The agreement is expected to reduce tariffs on imports by 90% for all signatories over 20 years.

 The agreement includes: